Calebh101/mdplus/README.md

-# How to use an mdplus file
+# How to use an mde file

-An mdplus file is named `<filename>.mdp`.
+An mde file is named `<filename>.mde`.

-- To compile to an html file: `mdplus compile html <filepath>`
+- To compile to an html file: `mde compile html <filepath>`
-- To compile to a markdown file: `mdplus compile md <filepath>`
+- To compile to a markdown file: `mde compile md <filepath>`

 Please note: when compiling to markdown, most config keys are not used.
-This is because the config is mainly meant for html files, as at the end of the day, a .mdp file is just a markdown file with extra text.
+This is because the config is mainly meant for html files, as at the end of the day, a .mde file is just a markdown file with extra text.
 You don't have much control over translating something to itself.

-# Format of an mdplus file
+# Format of an mde file

 Configs are setup like this: